Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Subaru Outback insurance requires avoiding accidents and violations, maintaining a good credit score, paying for small claims out-of-pocket, and consideration of higher deductibles.
-Comparison shop at every policy renewal by getting quotes from direct car insurance companies, and also from your local car insurance providers.
+Finding cheaper rates on car insurance requires being a good driver, having good credit, paying for small claims out-of-pocket, and qualifying for all possible discounts.
+Spend time shopping around every year by requesting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.

-The list below is a brief review of the data presented in the illustrations above.
+The following list is a brief review of the coverage data touched on above.

-- Teenagers are the costliest to insure, with premiums being up to $415 each month if the policy includes full coverage
+- Drivers age 16 to 20 are the costliest to insure, with premiums being up to $415 each month if they have full coverage

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.